Online Complex Trauma Counselling: Who I Work With and How We Can Work Together

 How I work

-I work from a framework I developed – the Integrative Trauma Recovery Model™.
-My approach to online trauma counselling combines EMDR, IFS-informed parts work, somatic approaches, and anti-oppressive practices, adapted to what each client’s nervous system actually needs at each stage of recovery.
+I work from a framework I developed — the Integrative Trauma Recovery Model™.
+My approach to online complex trauma counselling combines EMDR, IFS-informed parts work, somatic approaches, and anti-oppressive practices.
+Its flexibility allows me to adapt to each client’s experience of trauma — which is often layered and rarely fits as neatly into boxes as psychology suggests.

 Judith Herman’s phased model of trauma recovery guides the work — safety and stabilization, processing and mourning, reconnection — applied flexibly and adapted to what has happened to you specifically.
 You don’t need to tell your most traumatic story first.
 We start with what your nervous system is carrying now.